sales territory is a group of customers assigned to and managed by a sales or service person. There are 3 sales territory alignment types:

 A poorly balanced territory — whether it's too big or too small — can have a significant impact on morale.
 Too large, and salespeople feel overworked and overwhelmed.
 Too small, and they don't have enough opportunities to be successful.
 It can also lead to conflict among the team if there's an appearance of unfairness.
 By considering the size, the number of customers, and the amount of opportunity in the pipeline, you can increase employee satisfaction, lower turnover, and reduce costs.

 eSpatial offers intelligent route mapping, which allows your salespeople to find the most efficient route to visit all of the day's appointments.
 As a result, they make the most of their time in the field and use less fuel.
 If an appointment cancels, the mobile app lets them see other clients and leads nearby, so they can still use that time well.
 You can connect eSpatial directly to your customer relationship manager (CRM), like Salesforce, to always have the most up-to-date information.
 In addition, the mobile app allows your team to update CRM records on the go.

 5. Measure & report performance

 Having territories mapped makes it easy to see and compare sales.
-You can quickly compare who has closed the most accounts, where the highest value clients are and much more.
-This can help with calculating bonuses, as well as maintaining transparency and accountability with your sales team.
+You can quickly compare who has closed the most accounts, where the highest-value clients are, and more.
+It is a life-saver when calculating bonuses and maintaining transparency and accountability with your sales team.

-eSpatial maps can also be shared with team members or be exported for use in presentations.
+Share maps with team members or export them for use in presentations.

 6. Make data-driven decisions

-By adding other datasets to your sales territory maps, you can start to gain more insight and make data-driven decisions.
-For example, mapping the demographics in each territory and comparing it to your target customer can help shed light on why some areas have stronger performance than others.
-If you're selling home care services, then an area with a lot of retirees is likely to perform better than a university town.
+Adding other datasets to your sales territory maps lets you gain insight and make data-driven decisions.
+For example, mapping each territory's demographics and comparing them to your target customer can help explain why some areas perform better than others.
+If you're selling alarm systems, you may have greater success targeting older properties with a more senior owner profile.

 Sales territory mapping use cases